ashhhlynn/final-marketplace-api/README.md

 > A buy and sell ecommerce application for plants created with a Redux & React JavaScript frontend and a Rails API backend.
 Users can sell or purchase plants from other users by adding items to a shopping cart and submitting orders at checkout.
 Styled with Semantic UI React and CSS.

 ## Features
-- Users can create accounts & sign in, authenticated and authorized through BCrypt and JWT
+- Create accounts and sign in
 - View product index and sort by price & alphabetical order
-- Add & remove items from a shopping cart
+- Add and remove items from a shopping cart
-- Ability to add & remove items at checkout, and place orders powered through Stripe API
+- Ability to add and remove items at checkout, and place orders powered through Stripe API
 - Edit account information from both user profile and checkout
 - View history of their orders and created products marked as active and sold, ability to edit & delete